ClickHouse/ClickHouse/docs/en/getting-started/example-datasets/menus.md

 toc_title: Menus
 ---

 # New York Public Library "What's on the Menu?"
-Dataset
+Dataset {#menus-dataset}

 The dataset is created by the New York Public Library.
 It contains historical data on the menus of hotels, restaurants and cafes with the dishes along with their prices.